-Sales and marketing expenses increased \$24.4 million in 2020 compared to 2019 due primarily to \$30.4 million in higher cash-based compensation and benefits, an additional \$2.3 million in stock-based compensation, \$0.5 million in professional services and \$1.1 million in software expense.
-These increases were partially offset by \$7.3 million in savings from reduced travel by our sales and marketing employees due to the COVID-19 pandemic and a \$2.8 million reduction in marketing expense due to transitioning our annual user conference to a virtual format.
-The increases in compensation were due to increased headcount.
-The increases in professional service fees and software expense supported our investment in expanding our international sales force.
+Sales and marketing expenses increased \$34.1 million in 2021 compared to 2020 due primarily to \$27.8 million in higher cash-based compensation and benefits, an additional \$2.8 million in stock-based compensation, a \$1.9 million increase in marketing and advertising expense and \$2.6 million in software expense.
+These increases were partially offset by \$1.2 million in savings from reduced travel by our sales and marketing employees due to the COVID-19 pandemic.
+The increase in cash-based compensation was due to an increase in employee headcount.
+During 2021, we recognized an additional \$1.9 million in stock-based compensation pursuant to severance obligations.
+The increases in marketing and advertising costs and software expense supports our continued investment in and support of our platform and solutions.